Mymaqn/crispy-doom-wad-launcher/README.md

 Powershell

 # Installation
-Copy the gui.ps1 script along with launcher.bat into your Crispy doom folder Then run launcher.bat, which will take you through a first time set up, where you get to choose the location of all you WADs You can create a shortcut for launcher.bat somewhere if you don't want to go into the folder to run Crispy Doom every time.
+Copy the gui.ps1 script along with launcher.bat into your Crispy doom folder, then run launcher.bat, which will take you through a first time set up, where you get to choose the location of all you WADs.

+You can create a shortcut for launcher.bat somewhere if you don't want to go into the folder to run Crispy Doom every time.

 # Manual config set up